 - Undiagnosed mental health challenges, including problems with anxiety, depression, and panic disorder

 - Drinking history, including experimentation with alcohol at a young age

 Each of these risk factors can make alcoholism and alcohol use disorder more likely, but none of these issues will doom you to a life of substance abuse.
 Whether you recognize any of these predisposing factors or not, there is professional help available with Muse Treatment.

 Alcohol Addiction Treatment at Muse in Los Angeles

 From strokes and heart disease to diabetes and cancer, some of the biggest health problems known to humanity have a strong genetic component.
-Now you can add alcohol use disorder to the list of diseases where genetic factors play a role, but even a clean bill of mental health does not mean you are free from the dangers that alcohol can bring to your life.
+Now you can add alcohol use disorder to the list of diseases where genetic factors play a role for couples struggling with addiction, couple rehab, and outpatient alcohol rehab can be an effective solution.

 Whether the root causes of your alcoholism are often genetic, environmental, health-related, or a combination, the staff at Muse in Los Angeles can help you through it, identifying the underlying issues behind your substance use and giving you the tools you will need to stay sober long after you have left our facility.
 So reach out today, pick up the phone and talk to one of our caring counselors at (800) 426-1818 – you will be glad you did.